 In the Jazz style, the MuseJazz font is used for a handwritten look, with distinctive superscript and other formatting characteristics.
 The Jazz style is selected by default if you use any of the Jazz templates.

-The Custom style option allows you to customise the look of chord symbols (and also ensures compatibility with older scores).
-Select a customised Chord symbols style file in the field below: this can be created by copying and modifying one of the pre-existing files in the "styles" folder.
+The Custom style option allows you to customize the look of chord symbols (and also ensures compatibility with older scores).
+Select a customized Chord symbols style file in the field below: this can be created by copying and modifying one of the pre-existing files in the "styles" folder.
 Documentation can be found in the same folder.
 Note, however, that this is for advanced users only, and there is no guarantee these files will be supported in the future.